luigisaetta/oci_langflow/README.md

 git clone https://github.com/luigisaetta/oci_langflow.git
 ```
 * modify the `set_env.sh` file.
 Change the env variable `LANGFLOW_COMPONENTS_PATH` to point your local **oci_custom** directory
-* execute
+* execute the following command to set the environment variables:
 ```
 source ./set_env.sh
 ```
-to set the environment variables
 * start langflow using the command:
 ```
 uv run langflow run
 ```

 ## Notes
-Setup: do not install Langflow directly using pip.
+### Setup: do not install Langflow using directly pip, use uv.
 There are many components and pip really struggle to manage them correctly.
 As a result the installation is really slow.
 The preferred way to do (as suggested also in the official documentation) is to use
 uv.

 ## Security